lgarrison/AbacusCosmos/data_specifications.md

 # Rockstar halos
 The [Rockstar](https://bitbucket.org/gfcstanford/rockstar) halos are located in the `SimName_Rockstar_halos` subdirectory of each simulation.
+We used Rockstar git version bca3ad3, with modifications described below to output particle subsamples and both SO and non-SO masses.
 An example directory structure follows:
 <div markdown="1" class="tree">
 - `AbacusCosmos_1100box_products`
   - `AbacusCosmos_1100box_00_products`